teddy-dubal/sheet-faker/README.md

 #Sheet Faker
-As it says on the tin, Sheet Faker allows you to efficiently create large CSV, ODS & XLSX files containing fake data for testing purposes.
+As it says on the tin, Sheet Faker allows you to efficiently create large CSV, ODS & XLSX files containing fake / test data.

-Credit to [Faker](https://github.com/fzaninotto/Faker) package which is used to generate the data and [Box's Sprout](https://github.com/box/spout) to create the files.
+Credit to the [Faker](https://github.com/fzaninotto/Faker) package which is used to generate the data and [Box's Sprout](https://github.com/box/spout) to create the files.

 ## Usage
     # Clone the repo (or download a zipball):